ThibaultJanBeyer/DragSelect/deploying.md

 ## Deploying

 Tipically you don’t have to do this, since you most likely are not the project owner.
+But if you are the project owner:

+1. do thorough testing
+2. bump version in .js file
+3. run `gulp`
+4. pushed everything

-But if you are the project owner, after thorough testings & having pushed everything, you can deploy a new version using:
+5. you can deploy a new version using:

 ```
 npm run deploy